Aim of the internship in Health Service Psychology

 - Aubrette Kinne, Ph.D. – Athletics

-The menus for the CS Emphases and Outreach Mentorships may increase, based on staff members' areas of expertise and depth of relationship staff members have established with other collaborative units.
-It is unlikely, but possible, that the range of options could decrease, depending on the range of staff members’ areas of expertise and depth of relationships that they maintain with other campus offices.
-If an intern’s CS Emphasis and Outreach Mentorship have the same theme and are supervised by the same psychologist, as would be the case for Serving Student Athletes, the emphasis supervisor would provide one hour of supervision each week to address the intern’s needs related to both clinical service and outreach related to the emphasis.
+The menus for the CS Emphases and outreach mentorships may increase, based on staff members' areas of expertise and depth of relationship staff members have established with other collaborative units.
+It is possible that the available options could decrease depending on the range of staff members’ areas of expertise and depth of relationships that they maintain with other campus offices.
+If an intern’s CS Emphasis and outreach mentorship have the same theme and are supervised by the same psychologist, as would be the case for serving student athletes, the emphasis supervisor would provide one hour of supervision each week to address the intern’s needs related to both clinical service and outreach related to the emphasis.

 Interns meet with their primary clinical supervisor for two hours weekly.
 In addition, they meet with their clinical emphasis supervisor for one hour weekly.
 In the fall, they meet with an intake supervisor for a half-hour each week.
-In the spring, they add an hour of individual supervision of supervision.
 Throughout the year, they meet with their group supervisor/co-facilitator for .5 to 1 hour each week.
 Interns are expected to be active participants in negotiating the goals and process of their supervision.
-For information about our training staff, please see the University Counseling Service Clinical Staff list.
+For information about our training staff, please see the University Counseling Service clinical staff list.

 - Brief Therapy Supervision: Interns read about brief approaches, discuss case conceptualization, and make case presentations, which include recording review.
 (1 hour weekly, spring and summer)

 - Assessment Seminar: Interns read about initial assessment interviews.
 They discuss their assessment cases and make case presentations.
 They gain exposure to the use of personality testing and cultural considerations in case conceptualization, writing two integrated reports (1 hour weekly, fall).